gbv/K10PlusBot/README.md

 Run bot, optionally with an ISBN prefix such as `3-` and a maximum number of ISBNs as second argument:

     ./kxpwd.sh 3- 1000

+As Wikidata SPARQL tends to return result sets smaller than the actual results (for result sets larger than several thousands), the bot should be run in batches of different prefixes.

 ### stats